Saturday, July 28, 2012

 Dark Chocolate Balsamic Burgers

-This is an adaptation from a fabulous idea Chef Jon had for using our new Dark Chocolate Balsamic Vinegar in a savory recipe.
-We have simply shortened it up, and took out some of the cool secondary elements he had in the full recipe.
-If you want to see the full recipe, please click here.
+This is an adaptation from a fabulous idea a chef friend of ours had for using our Dark Chocolate Balsamic Vinegar in a savory recipe.
+We have simply shortened it up, and took out some of the cool secondary elements he created.
 The idea is to use the dark chocolate flavor as in a Mexican ‘mole’ – chilies, chocolate and beef are an amazing combo.

 When we saw this recipe here in Nan’s test kitchen, we knew before we even tasted that it was a winner.
 And then we made it, and we were more than impressed.
-Chef Jon called it hilariously good; we will go so far as to say it is one of the best things we have tasted using our products.
-A ten year old on our tasting panel devoured two burgers in about 4 minutes.
 The chili ‘heat’ level is not overwhelming – we would rate this as slightly less than medium heat.
-The ten year old agrees.

 One last note, the Manchego cheese is an inspired choice in this recipe.
 If you haven’t tried it, it is a Spanish sheep’s milk cheese.
 It has a distinctive tangy but buttery taste.
 If you cannot find it, consider using a gruyere or pecorino cheese.